Mini-strokes (TIAs) — the warning signs that demand attention

 The Clinical Challenge

 It also means paying attention to how the person responds to treatment.
 If they're given an antidepressant and they feel significantly better emotionally within a few weeks, that's information.
 It suggests depression was a major component.
-But if they feel emotionally better but the cognitive problems persist or worsen, that's different information.
-That suggests there's underlying cognitive decline that depression was masking.
+But if they feel emotionally better and the cognitive problems persist or worsen, that's different information.
+That suggests underlying cognitive decline that depression was masking.

 Why It Matters

 There's also the practical matter of expectations.
-If you think your parent is depressed, you might expect them to bounce back.
+If you think your parent is depressed, you expect them to bounce back.
 You might be confused and frustrated when they don't, when they continue to decline.
 Understanding what you're really managing helps you adjust your expectations and your approach.

 What You Can Do